 Bearded Dragon Bedding Comparison Table

 Reptile carpet is probably the most common substrate type when it comes to bearded dragons.
-Carets have a ton of advantages.
+Carpets have a ton of advantages.
 A carpet can’t be ingested by the lizard.

 It won’t increase humidity levels, and it isn’t toxic to the lizard.
 There are many reptile carpet brands out there with different fancy selling points.
 Choosing the right carpet for your reptile is essential.